 Marshmallow is from Althaea officinalis, a type of plant that flowers during the summer season.
 The leaves and roots of this herb have been known for its healing properties since ancient times, and are used to treat sore throats and suppress coughs.
 Mucilage, a substance found in the marshmallow herb, coats the throat and soothes irritation.
 The herb is generally considered safe for consumption, though it should be noted there are no well-controlled studies to support these claims of marshmallow’s healing benefits.
 Marshmallow root can be found in the form of tea or a capsule.
 This herb is not recommended for children.

 The essence taken from thyme leaves, mixed with ivy, can help to relieve coughing and short-term bronchitis as well.
 This essence contains flavonoids which help to relax the throat muscles involved in coughing, and lessen inflammation.
-Thyme has been used for relief for respiratory illnesses.
+Thyme has been used for the relief of respiratory illnesses.
 Make thyme tea at home by using two teaspoons of crushed thyme leaves, and a cup of boiling water.
 Put the thyme leaves in the cup of water, cover it, and let it steep for ten minutes before straining the leaves out of the tea.

 Turmeric consists of the compound curcumin, which may have anti-inflammatory, anti-viral, and anti-bacterial properties.
 This could be beneficial for several conditions, including a dry cough.
 Curcumin is well absorbed into the bloodstream when consumed with black pepper.
 Add one teaspoon of turmeric and one-eighth a teaspoon of black pepper into a drink, such as a cold juice, to drink.
 Alternatively, you can make it into a warm tea.
 Tumeric has been used for upper respiratory conditions, bronchitis, and asthma in Ayurvedic medicine for centuries, which is a kind of ancient Indian medical treatment method.
-Turmeric can be obtained in its spice form easily in the market, and can be bought from stores in capsule form as well.
+Turmeric can be obtained in its spice form easily in the market and can be bought from stores in capsule form as well.